adilashraf98/Exploring-the-link-between-corruption-and-economic-development/README.md

 Additionally, it performs the necessary pre-processing to the WBES dataset to make it usable for further analysis.

 ### Variables
-While immediately it was thought that a different specification of variables might make more sense, I fell back on choosing the variables that the Nur-tegin and Jakee specifiy.
+While immediately it was thought that a different specification of variables might make more sense, I fell back on choosing the variables that Nur-tegin and Jakee specifiy.

 These original variables, their new names, and their explanation are as follows: